 We created a chart by categorizing types of transportation – land, water and air during whole group time.
 We thought carefully about how different vehicles could move.

-In the Science Center we continued our exploration of ramps by covering them with different types of materials to determine what would make a good ramp and why.
+In the Science Center we continued our exploration of ramps by finding out which objects could roll, and by covering the ramps with different types of materials to determine what would make a good ramp and why.

 In the Writing Center we introduced maps and the children had an opportunity to create their own types of maps – road, rail, treasure and even our home!